WHAT HOUSE WILL YOU BUILD ME?: SIX (EXCERPT OF THE TEMPLE OF GOD)

-There was nothing in the ark save the two tables which Moses put therein at Horeb, when the Lord made a covenant with the children of Israel, when they came out of Egypt.
+Nothing was in the ark except the two tablets which Moses put there at Horeb, when the LORD made a covenant with the children of Israel, when they had come out of Egypt.
 (II Chronicles 5:10)

 Originally there were three articles in the Ark of the Covenant: (1) the golden pot containing manna; (2) Aaron’s rod that budded; and (3) the Tables of the Covenant—the Ten Commandments (Hebrews 9:4).

 By the time the Ark was placed in the Temple of Solomon, Aaron’s rod and the jar of manna had disappeared.
 Only the tables of stone remained.

 Here is a forceful reminder that although the heaven and the earth pass away, as they do before the coming down from the new heaven of the Wife of the Lamb, yet the Word of God shall never pass away.

 The old will have passed away and all things will have become new.
 The manna, the remembrance of the period when God sustained His people with a daily miracle for forty years in the wilderness, teaching them that man does not live by bread alone but by every word that proceeds from the mouth of God, will then be a thing of the past.
 Every member of the Body of Christ, the Wife of the Lamb, will be living by the Word coming continually from God.